Lukenickerson/WULF/README.md

 - [ ] Move pixi display to its own library
 - [ ] Move sevamo, usernaming, etc. to their own libraries

-- [ ] Combine server and client together in WULF package for testing
+- [ ] Combine server and client together in WULF package for testing (i.e., run client from browser at `http://localhost:5000`)
 - [ ] Add nvm
 - [ ] Convert server so it can run in the browser